PurritoBin/PurritoBin/README.md

 ### Design principles
 The aim is to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) philosophy and only aim to do one thing.
 There are tools which manage to do the other things better, so make the current one as integrable as possible.

 Purrito Bin is very, very easily integrated into any setup.
-It runs can run as an unprivileged user in a single directory without access to any other systems resource.
+It runs as an unprivileged user in a single directory without access to any other systems resource.

 In OpenBSD, it is automatically [pledges](https://man.openbsd.org/pledge) and [unveils](https://man.openbsd.org/unveil) the bare minimum to function, so even in the case of a bug in the code, an attacker has no access to the system.